How To Buy Microsoft (MSFT) Stock

 Microsoft is a giant in the tech sector with a 40+ year history of innovation.
 Chances are, you’ve used a Microsoft product at some point in the last year and might even be reading this article on one now.

 Born in a Washington garage, the company was formed by college-age programmers Bill Gates and Paul Allen and now has multiple successful products for use in dozens of tech niches.
-The garage-born company recently surpassed $800 million in market cap and new CEO Satya Nadella looks like a great leader.
+The garage-born company surpassed $1 trillion in market cap at the start of the year.
 Can anything derail this stock?

 What is Microsoft?